-also an annual enrolli same family.
-Familie and upon each annua enrollment and renew Other: In families living above 159% and up to 211% of the federal poverty level, there is ment fee of \$50 per child, with a \$100 maximum for two (2) or more children in the less are required to pay the annual enrollment fee both at the time of initial enrollment of l renewal, as appropriate based on family income level.
-The State activates initial wall eligibility periods following full payment of the enrollment fee.
-The enrollment fee to assist with defraying administrative and the enrollment fee to assist with defraying administrative.
+For children in families living above 159% and up to 211% of the federal poverty level, there is also an annual enrollment fee of \$50 per child, with a \$100 maximum for two (2) or more children in the same family.
+Families are required to pay the annual enrollment fee both at the time of initial enrollment and upon each annual renewal, as appropriate based on family income level.
+The State activates initial enrollment and renewal eligibility periods following full payment of the enrollment fee.
+The county social service departments retain the enrollment fee to assist with defraying administrative

-For all members of fee imposed. ederally recognized Native American tribes and Alaska Natives, there is no enrollment
+For all members of federally recognized Native American tribes and Alaska Natives, there is no enrollment fee imposed.

-enrolle specif cost sh calcula 2103(e emental Dental (CHIPRA # 7, SHO # #09-012 issued October 7, 2009) For children ed in the dental-only supplemental coverage, describe the amount of cost-sharing, ying any sliding scale based on income.
-Also describe how the State will track that the naring does not exceed 5 percent of gross family income.
-The 5 percent of income ation shall include all cost-sharing for health insurance and dental insurance.
-(Section e)(1)(A)) (42 CFR 457.505(a), 457.510(b), and (c), 457.515(a) and (c), and (50(a)) Please update Sections 1.1-DS, 4.1-DS, 4.2-DS, 6.2-DS, and 9.10 when electing oftion.
+8.2-DS Supplemental Dental (CHIPRA # 7, SHO # #09-012 issued October 7, 2009) For children enrolled in the dental-only supplemental coverage, describe the amount of cost-sharing, specifying any sliding scale based on income.
+Also describe how the State will track that the cost sharing does not exceed 5 percent of gross family income.
+The 5 percent of income calculation shall include all cost-sharing for health insurance and dental insurance.
+(Section 2103(e)(1)(A)) (42 CFR 457.505(a), 457.510(b), and (c), 457.515(a) and (c), and 457.560(a)) Please update Sections 1.1-DS, 4.1-DS, 4.2-DS, 6.2-DS, and 9.10 when electing this option.

 8.2.1-DS Premiums:

 8.2.2-DS Deductibles:

 8.2.3-DS Coinsurance or copayments:

 8.2.4-DS Other: